Borgerhout

 Borgerhout ([ˌbɔrɣərˈɦʌut]) is the smallest district of Antwerp, Belgium.
-As of 2025, the district houses 45,769 inhabitants on 3,93 km².
+As of 2025, the district housed 47,188 inhabitants on 3.93 km².

-It was an independent municipality until January 1983.
-The postal area code for Borgerhout is 2140.
+It was a separate municipality until 1983.
+On 1 January 1983, it was absorbed into the municipality of Greater Antwerp whereby Borgerhout became one of the 9 districts.

+In 2025 Time Out named it the second coolest neighborhood in the world.

 Geography

 Borgerhout is divided into two parts by a highway and the historical walls.
 The part inside those walls is "intra muros," meaning (within the walls).
 It is built around a big boulevard, the Turnhoutsebaan.
-The Turnhoutsebaan is the biggest shopping street, offering both food and clothing, in both Belgian and foreigner's stores.

-"Intra muros" is the young and trendy part of Borgerhout, with a lot of so-called "hipster bars", although in the last few years "extra muros" is getting more popular and trendy, especially around the Te Boelaarpark with a lot of new businesses like bars and restaurants popping up.

 Demographics

-Borgerhout has an extremely diverse population, with 63% percent of inhabitants having non-Belgian ancestry.
+Borgerhout has an extremely diverse population, with 63% of inhabitants having non-Belgian ancestry, mostly Moroccans and sub-Saharan Africans.
 Of the nine districts of Antwerp, it has the highest population density.

 History

 Borgerhout was first mentioned in the year 1214 in an act written by the Duke of Brabant.
 It was then named 'Borgerholt'.